Redis (company)

-Redis Ltd. (originally Redis Labs, Garantia Data) is a private computer software company headquartered in Mountain View, California.
-Redis is the sponsor of the open-source in-memory NoSQL database of the same name and the provider of Redis Enterprise software, cloud services, and tools for global companies.
-The company’s research and development center is based in Tel Aviv and it has additional offices in London, Austin, and Bengaluru.
+Redis Ltd. (originally Redis Labs, Garantia Data) is an American private computer software company headquartered in Mountain View, California.
+Redis is the sponsor of the source-available in-memory NoSQL database of the same name and the provider of Redis Enterprise software, cloud services, and tools for global companies.
+The company’s research and development center is based in Tel Aviv and it has additional offices in London, Austin, Bengaluru, and Sofia.

 History

 Redis Ltd was founded under the name Garantia Data in 2011 by Ofer Bengal, previously the founder and CEO of RiT Technologies, and Yiftach Shoolman, previously the founder and president of Crescendo Networks, acquired by F5 Networks.

 In June 2012, the company announced a beta version of its cloud services at GigaOm's Structure LaunchPad.
 Redis Enterprise Cloud became generally available in February 2013.

-In October 2013, Redis acquired MyRedis, a competing hosted Redis provider.
+In October 2013, Garantia Data acquired MyRedis, a competing hosted Redis provider.
 On January 29, 2014, the company changed its name from Garantia Data to Redis Labs.

-In early 2015, Redis made available Redis Enterprise Pack.
-On July 15, 2015, the creator of Redis and lead developer, Salvatore Sanfilippo, joined Redis to lead open source development, and Redis became the official sponsor of the open source project.
+In early 2015, Redis Labs made available the Redis Enterprise Pack.
+On July 15, 2015, the creator of Redis and lead developer, Salvatore Sanfilippo, joined Redis Labs and they became the official sponsor of the open source project.

 In May 2016, the company announced a mechanism for developers to extend Redis, and opened an online marketplace that offers modules certified to work with both open source Redis and Redis' Enterprise products.

 In August 2018, the company changed the license of its Redis modules from AGPL to Apache2 modified with Commons Clause.

 In February 2019, the company changed the license of Redis modules to Redis Source Available License (RSAL).

-In April 2019 the company acquired RDBTools, a graphical user interface (GUI) to manage Redis from HashedIn.
+In April 2019, the company acquired RDBTools, a graphical user interface to manage Redis from HashedIn.
 Later in the year the company launched the tool as RedisInsight with expanded capabilities to visualize data in Redis modules.

-On August 11, 2021, the company changed its name from Redis Labs to Redis.
+Salvatore Sanfilippo stepped down as Redis's lead maintainer in the end of June 2020, leaving the project in the hands of Redis Labs.
+On August 11, 2021, the company changed its name from Redis Labs to Redis, having acquired the intellectual property and trademark rights to Redis from Sanfilippo back in 2018.

+On March 20, 2024, the company went back on its promise of keeping the 3-clause BSD license and switched the open-source Redis project to a source-available license model.

+Between June 15 and July 14, 2024, Redis relocated its headquarters from Mountain View, California to San Francisco.

 The company’s Redis Enterprise platform is presently used by companies such as Capital One, Dick's Sporting Goods, and Kabam.